ObolNetwork/charon/docs/configuration.md

       --lock-file string                   The path to the cluster lock file defining distributed validator cluster. (default ".charon/cluster-lock.json")
-      --log-format string                  Log format; console, logfmt or json (default "console") --log-level string                   Log level; debug, info, warn or error (default "info") --monitoring-address string          Listening address (ip and port) for the monitoring API (prometheus, pprof). (default "127.0.0.1:3620")
+      --log-format string                  Log format; console, logfmt or json (default "console") --log-level string                   Log level; debug, info, warn or error (default "info") --loki-addresses strings             Enables sending of logfmt structured logs to these Loki log aggregation server addresses.
+This is in addition to normal stderr logs.
+      --loki-service string                Service label sent with logs to Loki. (default "charon") --monitoring-address string          Listening address (ip and port) for the monitoring API (prometheus, pprof). (default "127.0.0.1:3620")
       --no-verify                          Disables cluster definition and lock file verification.
       --p2p-allowlist string               Comma-separated list of CIDR subnets for allowing only certain peer connections.
 Example: 192.168.0.0/16 would permit connections to peers on your local network only.
 The default is to accept all connections.